musil/azure-k8s-small-001/README.md

 # K8S in Azure
-It will Create resource group, vnet and K8S cluster in azure To limit access to cluster API from specific IP edit file "k8s-small.tf" and change  "YOUR_IP" to your public IP.
+It will Create resource group, vnet and K8S cluster in azure.
+To limit access to cluster API from specific IP edit file "k8s-small.tf" and change  "YOUR_IP" to your public IP.

 ```